pesterhazy/presumably/posts/fixmes.md

 Not too long ago, a friend and new contributor to a large codebase I work with was surprised to learn that an automatic linter rule will block the merge of any pull request containing the string FIXME.
 "This rule is ill-considered", he cried out, exasperated.

 Judging from his reaction, I didn't do a good job of explaining the rationale behind our rule.
-Our treatment of FIXMEs is unorthodox, but we decided to adopt it for a reason.
+Our use of FIXMEs is unorthodox, but we decided to adopt it for a reason.
 In fact, in my opinion treating FIXMEs as merge blockers is among the most effective techniques for reducing cognitive overload.
 In this post, I will explain how FIXMEs unclutter the mind.
 My goal is to show that automatically enforced FIXMEs are an effective tool for teams working on hard problems.

 ## The meaning of codetags